Bunnys666/Bunnys666.github.io/_posts/2022-04-25-shibolleth.md

 according on [hacktricks](https://book.hacktricks.xyz/network-services-pentesting/623-udp-ipmi#vulnerability-ipmi-2.0-rakp-authentication-remote-password-hash-retrieval) we able to dump hash from rmcp using metasploit.

-in metasploit we will use the ipmi module with following setup:
+in metasploit we should use the ipmi module with following setup:

 ```
 use scanner/ipmi/ipmi_dumphashes